SEKOIA-IO/documentation/_shared_content/develop/guides/automation/overview.md

 5. the code entrypoint
 6. the poetry dependency listing file
 7. the python project definition
+8. Dockerfile to build the module
-8. the module source code
+9. the module source code
-9. the tests source code
+10. the tests source code

 ## The manifest file